 Employers take note . . . taken to extremes, this could mean that a business with £10,000 of sales and £10,000 of entertaining has NIL profit on paper.
 For tax purposes, the same business has £10,000 of sales and NIL allowable entertaining, and actually has a £10,000 taxable profit.
 At 20% that could lead to a £2,000 tax bill!
 And that’s for a business that has NIL in the bank, because they spent it all on entertaining!

 Travel and subsistence is allowed when you have to travel away from your normal place of work and put in a long day in order to do that (or spend a night away, etc).
 Generally journeys of less than 40 miles and/or hours of less than 9 hours per day will not be sufficient to justify a “travel and subsistence” claim.
 Nor will buying your lunch in Pret every day!
-HMRC will give you tax relief only for furthering the aims of your business and not for your normal obligation to feed yourself.
+HMRC will give you tax relief only for furthering the aims of your business.
 Caillebotte v Quinn

 Commuting in the sense of ordinary commuting between your home and your normal place of work is not allowable.
 This applies to users of all methods of transport, whether public transport, private car, bike etc Section 338 ITEPA 2003 .
 Travel to a temporary workplace is not ordinary commuting and so the cost is deductible, but there are special rules about what is and what is not “a temporary workplace”.
 Having said that, journeys which are substantially similar to “ordinary commuting” are also disallowed.